tandica/rhcsa/11-systemd/yt/yt-notes.md

 `systemctl get-default` shows the current target the system uses.

-To boot into certain targets, go to the GRUB menu and edit the line that starts with "linux".
+**To boot into certain targets**, go to the GRUB menu and edit the line that starts with "linux".
 Add the line `system.unit=emergency.target` to boot into the emergency target mode.

+`dracut` regenerates the initramfs.